jmzkChain/jmzk/README.md

 5. Ubuntu 16.04 and higher (Ubuntu 18.04 recommended)
 6. MacOS Darwin 10.12 and higher (MacOS 10.13.x recommended)

-## 3rd-Party Projects by everiToken community
+## 3rd-Party Projects by everiToken Community

-**Note: These projects are driven and maintained by the community.
-We only provide the link to them for convinience.**
+**Note: Projects below are driven and maintained by the community, links are provided here only for convinience.**

 1. [MyEVT Wallet](http://myevt.io)